 Finally , do not forget to pick up a box of Mysore Pak, their signature sweet.
 They are laid out in large trays and cut into rectangular shapes and stocked in cardboard boxes while they are still warm.
 They melt in your mouth so fast that you will soon stop counting how much you ate.
 So put that calorie count on the back burner and make your way to this Chennai sweet shop right now!

-Review of Adyar Ananda Bhavan (A2B) Sweets and Snacks Shop in Chennai
+Review of Adyar Ananda Bhavan (A2B)- Sweets Shops in Chennai

 The Adyar Ananda Bhavan chain of sweets and snack shops is very popular in Chennai as well as in the rest of Tamilnadu.
 From very humble beginnings about three decades ago, where the sweet shop was first started in Adyar, a local residential area in Chennai, the chain has expanded by, opening several branches in various parts of the city.
 Today, the Adyar Ananda Bhavan, also known as A2B has become popular and all its branches are filled with customers at all times.